OkosunLab/SnakemakePipelines/README.md

 ```
 Args | Notes
 --- | ---
--V | Is vital as this preserves the loaded conda module - without this you cannont use conda to load software (I have not been able to find another way to submit jobs with a module automatically loaded yet.
+-V | Is vital as this preserves the loaded conda module - without this you cannont use conda to load software (I have not been able to find another way to submit jobs with a module automatically loaded yet).
 -l h_rt | Currently I am asking for the max time (240 hours or 10 days) I need to parameterise this so we can use the config to set this.
 -l h_vmem | we set the required memory in the params section of the rule using the key mem (hence {params.mem})
 -pe smp {threads} | take the number of threads from the rule.